Learning Visual Feedback Control for Dynamic Cloth Folding: Experiments

 \subsection{Baselines}

-The proposed method ($\pi_{\text{ours}}$) uses visual feedback and cloth parameter randomization to solve the defined sideways folding task.
-The task definition and the demonstration based cloth parameter identification scheme defined in Section~\ref{sec:method} are used to find $M=20$ sets of cloth parameters that are randomly sampled during training to be used in the experiments.

-The first method we use as a baseline to compare against the proposed method is based on Jangir \textit{et al.} \cite{jangir2019dynamic}, which we denote as $\pi_\text{fixed}$, where a policy directly observes the cloth positions and velocities $(\mathbf{p}_{i}, \dot{\mathbf{p}}_{i})$ instead of an image $\mathcal{I}$ during training.
-Only a single set of parameters $\theta_c$ are used during training, and the selection is made based on the largest achieved rewards at the end of an episode found during cloth parameter identification.
-Policies trained with this baseline are not directly transferable to the real world since the cloth internal states are not available.
-Therefore, only fixed trajectories from simulation are evaluated on the real hardware.
-Compared to the method in \cite{jangir2019dynamic}, we use SAC instead of Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2015continuous} for training $\pi_\text{fixed}$.
+In simulation, we use as a baseline the method proposed by Jangir \textit{et al.} \cite{jangir2019dynamic}, where the policy directly observes the cloth positions and velocities $(\p_i, \dot{\p}_i)$ and there is no DR in the training process.
+We use SAC instead of DDPG so as to compare the policy mapping instead of the policy training method.
+The policies trained with this baseline are not directly transferable to the real world since the internal states of the cloth are not available.
+Therefore, we train multiple policies, each using different parameters $\xi_c \sim F_\text{sim}$, and select the ones that achieve the highest cumulative reward.
+Then, we execute the fixed trajectories from simulation on the real hardware, which we denote as $\pi_\text{fixed}$ on the real experiments.
+This serves also to evaluate the performance of fixed trajectories across cloths with different dynamics.

-The second baseline ($\pi_{\text{ours}-}$) is identical to the proposed method, except it only uses a single set of cloth dynamics parameters in training, where the cloth parameters $\theta_c$ are chosen similarly to $\pi_\text{fixed}$.
-The policy $\pi_{\text{ours}-}$ serves a baseline of the proposed method to provide evidence of the benefits of randomizing the cloth dynamics during the policy training phase.
+The second baseline ($\pi_{\text{visual}}$) follows the same training and controller architecture as the proposed solution ($\pi_{\text{ours}}$).
+However, the policies are trained without randomizing the cloth's physical properties.
+Similarly to the first baseline, we train multiple policies on different parameters and transfer the ones that perform best in simulation.
+The policy $\pi_{\text{visual}}$ serves as an ablation study of randomizing the cloth dynamics for learning visual feedback policies.